xbjfk/xbjfk/README.md

 - **Web Frameworks**: SvelteKit, React, Next.JS, Flask.
 - **Databases**: SQLite, MongoDB, PostgreSQL, MSSQL/Microsoft SQL Server.
 - **Tools and DevOps**: Git, GitHub Actions, Docker.
-- **Problem Solving**: I thrive on tackling complex challenges and finding innovative solutions.
-Whether it's debugging a tricky code issue, optimizing a resource-intensive process, or devising creative strategies to meet project goals, I approach each problem with a structured and analytical mindset.
-I enjoy breaking down problems into manageable components, conducting thorough research, and collaborating with team members to arrive at effective solutions.
-My ability to adapt to new technologies and learn quickly has been instrumental in resolving critical issues and ensuring the success of various projects throughout my career.

 ## Open Source Contributions